RomainDereu/Romagnetics_FS-404/README.md

 # 06_About
 Don't hesitate to contact me if you have any questions regarding this project.
-If you don't want to build the pedal yourself, you can purchase it at  [the following link](https://www.nippon-snaps.com/product/romagnetics-fs-404/):
+If you don't want to build the pedal yourself, you can purchase it at  [the following link](https://www.romagnetics.com/product/romagnetics-fs-404/):

 # 07_Changelog
-2024/12: Version 1.0
+2024/12: Version 1.0.0
-2025/11: Version 2.0
+2025/11: Version 2.0.0: Addition of the commands 2026/01: Version 2.1.0